GabeScott/standard-works-vault/General Conference/1974 October - Eternal Togetherness.md

 We used to sing in Sunday School a hymn with words that went like this:

-We’re marching, marching homeward
+>We’re marching, marching homeward

-To that bright land afar;
+>To that bright land afar;

-We work for life eternal;
+>We work for life eternal;

-It is our guiding star.
+>It is our guiding star.
+>

 Another verse reads:

-Then day by day we’re marching,
+>Then day by day we’re marching,

-To heaven we are bound;
+>To heaven we are bound;

-Each good act brings us nearer
+>Each good act brings us nearer

-That home where we’ll be crowned.
+>That home where we’ll be crowned.

-“We’re Marching on to Glory,” Hymns, no. 194
+>

 It is a good old song, and it kept our attention on the very thing that you seem now to have forgotten.

-Kenneth, there is an eternity.
+Kenneth, there *is* an eternity.
 I’m sure you already believe that.
 And there is a God in heaven who is our eternal Father.
 You believe that too.
 But what are we doing to assure a proper place for ourselves in that eternity?

 I think that we must all accept the fact that whereas God is a most merciful Father—infinitely so—he also is a just God.
 And do you recall what he wants of us?

 He hopes that we will all become like him, just as the Savior commanded in his Sermon on the Mount.
-(See Matt.
-5:48.)
+(See [[Matthew 5.48|Matt.
+5:48]].)
 As the children of God, we have within us the full capability of becoming like him.
 Isn’t it natural for children to become like their parents?
 But we can’t become like him merely through wishful thinking, nor even by being what we ourselves may call good.

 He has his own plan for us to follow, and it alone will assure us the desired results.
 It is a formula for success both in this life and the life to come.
 Unless we follow it, we restrict ourselves.
 It is that way in everything else, isn’t it?
 Do you remember when you studied chemistry in school?
 What happened if you didn’t follow the formula in a laboratory experiment?
 Do you remember also in school that you were required to follow the curriculum or you couldn’t graduate?
 It is the same with eternity.
 We have to follow the Lord’s formula, which is his gospel.